 Trinity College of Arts & Sciences Policy

-Trinity College of Arts & Sciences students may be granted up to two elective course credits toward the degree requirement of 34 course credits for any combination of AP, IB or pre-matriculation credit.
-For more information about receiving Trinity College course credit on the basis of AP and IB exam scores, click here; similarly, for details regarding credit on the basis of college coursework completed at another American college or university prior to enrollment at Duke, click here.
+Trinity College of Arts & Sciences students may be granted up to two elective course credits toward the degree requirement of 34 course credits for any combination of Advanced Placement, International Baccalaureate or pre-matriculation college credit.
+For more detailed information about receiving Trinity College course credit on the basis of AP and international exam scores or on the basis of college coursework completed at another American college, click here.

 Pratt School of Engineering Policy